 - The proper approach would be to stick to the facts of why your proposal was improperly evaluated using the expressed Source Selection Evaluation criteria.

 - Introducing matters of common industry practice and pointing out where members of the Source Selection Evaluation team evaluated your proposal against a standard, not in the solicitation might prove more fruitful.

-Federal procurement regulations require agencies to make reasonable award decisions during the selection process that are based on the stated rating criteria.
+Important of Proposal Evaluation Criteria: Federal procurement regulations require agencies to make reasonable award decisions during the source selection process that are based on the stated proposal evaluation criteria.
 Government agencies spend taxpayer dollars and must account for their source selection evaluation team decisions.
 However, there is no stated level of documentation anywhere in FAR Part 15 or otherwise.

-- The GAO looks at the reasonableness of the Source Selection Authority and overall agency documentation.
+- The GAO looks at the reasonableness of the Source Evaluation Board and overall agency documentation.

 - Although there is case law suggesting that conclusory statements do not meet the level of documentation required, the reality is that Agencies tend to prevail still in most bid protest cases.

-Given the variety of mixed language, protestors may want to stick to the differences in the stated evaluation requirements and be able to show where the Source Selection Evaluation Board decisions either misapplied the evaluation criteria or failed to give meaningful consideration to a particular aspect of the submitted proposals.
+Given the variety of mixed language, protestors may want to stick to the differences in the stated evaluation requirements and be able to show where the Source Selection Evaluation Board decisions either misapplied the evaluation factors for a government source selection in the RFP or failed to give meaningful consideration to a particular aspect of the submitted proposals.